• Home /

 The home is habitable

-A move-in ready home will have a certificate of occupancy and adhere to the local building codes.
+A move-in ready home will have a certificate of occupancy and meet local building codes.

-“Move-in ready” is a term for homes that are immediately livable after purchase.
+“Move-in ready” refers to homes that are immediately livable after purchase.

-To be considered move-in ready, a home must be safe, structurally sound, and compliant with local building codes.
-Move-in ready homes come in various styles and can be any size or age.
+To qualify as move-in ready, a home must be safe, structurally sound, and compliant with local building codes.
+These homes come in a variety of styles and ages.

 New construction homes

-New construction homes are brand-new homes, often in planned communities, with no prior residents.
-They’re built by general contractors, independent homebuilders, and homebuilder companies.
+New construction homes are brand-new, often built in planned communities, with no prior residents.
+They feature modern design and are energy-efficient.

-New construction homes can take up to a year to build.
+New construction homes can be customized by buyers and typically take up to a year to complete.

 What’s the cheapest home to build?
 Find out here.